1981

 (a place in Basildon - with friendly permission of © Julieanne Savage)

-When they were asked about the music then it always was connected to clichés so
+When they were asked about the music they were mostly cliché questions to which

-David: "Just because we use synthesizers, we get classed as a futurist band.
+Dave: "Just because we use synthesizers, we get classed as a Futurist band.

 Vince: "I think the word pop is really good because it's light and happy.
 I